MilenaPetkanova/first-vue-app/README.md

 # first-vue-app

-This is my first Vue.js application.
+This is a simpe To-Do app.